There are three major parts to "GCN/TAN": Notices, Circulars, and Reports.

 Now that you have read the above 17 questions, you can build your configuration request

-And for those people that are uncertain if GCN/TAN can fill your needs, we encourage you to contact me (email@example.com) to discuss your situation.
-GCN/TAN is a wide and varied system, and some productive accomodation can usually be achieved.
+And for those people that are uncertain if GCN/TAN can fill your needs, we encourage you to contact us to discuss your situation.
+GCN/TAN is a wide and varied system, and some productive accommodation can usually be achieved.

 It is also useful for me to know something about your instrument/operation.
 If you could have the basic numbers describing your system handy during the initial discussion, it would help me to make appropriate suggestions to fine tune the interaction with your system.
 The basic numbers are the aperture (collecting area), FOV, position resolution, detector type, sensitivity (lim mag, flux, etc), band pass, whether it is an automated or manual system, and response time (instrument response time and human response time).
 If there is a web-page for your system, then please pass along the URL.

 This operation is much simplier in its actions and sign-up requirements than the Notices.
-Circulars are prose-style messages submitted by list-members are re-distributed to the "Circulars" distribution list.
-There are seven pieces of information needed to sign-up for the GCN Circulars:
+Circulars are prose-style messages submitted by list-members and then re-distributed to people on the "Circulars" distribution list.
+There are six pieces of information needed to sign-up for the GCN Circulars:

 1) Your full name: John Doe

 3) The email address you want to receive the Circulars: firstname.lastname@example.org